Julian B. Lane Park Expands, Including a PermaTrak Elevated Walkway

 Built with PermaTrak’s precast concrete pier foundation system, steel reinforced precast concrete beams and treads, and precast concrete curbs, the boardwalk is a durable solution that Tampa’s community will be able to enjoy for years to come.

-For a closer look at the installation, view the video below of the PermaTrak boardwalk construction process.
+For a closer look at the installation, view the video above of the PermaTrak boardwalk construction process.